Janice Shapiro, MA, LMFT California Lic #86051

 My Story

-Starting the journey as an elementary school teacher, I learned so much about how children absorb, learn, and develop.
-My first pivotal change occurred during parent-teacher conferences.
+Starting the journey as an elementary school teacher in grades from kindergarten to middle school, I learned so much about how children absorb, learn, and develop.
+My first Shift occurred during parent-teacher conferences.
 After the regular part of "How your child is doing", parents would tell me about their family story: the history, struggles, heartaches and joys.
 They would tell me ALL.
-I began to see my students in a new light as family members.
+I began seeing my students in a new light as family members incorporating their parents' joys and struggles into the daily school routine.
+When I looked at each of my students, I saw their parents standing behind them.
 I was drawn to the field of marriage and family therapy.